mstachniuk/graphql-schema-from-introspection-generator/README.md

 1. Download Command Line Tool from [releases](https://github.com/mstachniuk/graphql-schema-from-introspection-generator/releases) page.
 2. Run `java -jar graphql-schema-from-introspection-generator-cli-X.X.X.jar input.json output.graphqls`

-   File *input.json* should contains output of GrpahQL introspection query.
+   File *input.json* should contains output of GrpahQL Introspection query.
-   If you don't have this file yet, you can use one from *core/src/test/resources/testdata/*
+   If you don't have this file yet, you can use one from: *core/src/test/resources/testdata/*
 3. In *output.graphqls* you will find generated GraphQL Schema.

 ## How get Introspection Query result?